Adjustable rate mortgages provide lower payments early on when you need it

 Adjustable rate mortgages from HomeTrust Bank differ from fixed rate mortgages because the interest rate and monthly payment move up and down with fluctuating market rates.
 ARMs are named with two numbers; the first number is the time period where the interest rate is fixed.
 The second number indicates the period of time when the interest rate may change.

-For example, a 5/1 ARM means that for the first five years the interest rate does not change.
-After that period the rate may be adjusted once per year.
+For example, a 5/6 ARM means that for the first five years the interest rate does not change.
+After that period the rate may be adjusted twice per year.

 - Most ARMs begin with a fixed-rate period when your rate does not change.

-- Once the fixed-rate period expires, your loan will adjust each year based on information detailed in your closing documents.
+- Once the fixed-rate period expires, your loan will adjust based on information detailed in your closing documents.

-- Interest rates after the fixed-rate period may increase or decrease annually.
+- Interest rates after the fixed-rate period may increase or decrease.

 Advantages of an ARM loan